 Overcoming my natural reticence regarding confrontation, I spoke to the man.
-"Excuse me, sir, but, when you came in, did you ask to be seated in the no-smoking section?"
+"Excuse me, sir, but, when you came in, did you ask to be seated in the

 "Yes, I don't like the smell of smoke when I am eating any more than anyone else."

 I asked, "Then why are you smoking that cigarette?"